 The city of Kaesong is home to many historical sites such as the Taehungsan Fort, Songgyungwan Academy, The Kaesong Chomsongdae Observatory, among others which are also World Heritage Sites.
 Some other places worth visiting in the country are Mt.
 Myohyang, Mt.
 Paektu, Mt.
 Chilbo, and Nampho.

-Anyways, North Korea is a great place to visit and you would definitely come back refreshed and rejuvenated. .
+For many, North Korea is a great place to visit and you would definitely come back refreshed and rejuvenated.